 [Read: How to apply sunscreen]

 The three hair problems diagnosed in summer are Dandruff, dryness, excess oils consumption.

 Alike skin the hair turns dry when overly exposed to the sun.
 This dryness is the root cause of dandruff.
-Likewise, due to the sweat and exposure to sun rays, more oils accumulates in the scalp.
+Likewise, due to the sweat and exposure to sun rays, more oils accumulate in the scalp.
 These problems lead to itchy scalp, irritation, and redness.